fastvolt/docs/quickstart/routing/README.md

 <br>

 ## Basic Routing
-To define a basic route, here are the HTTP verb you can use (e.g., GET, POST, PUT, DELETE) method.
+To define a basic route, here are the HTTP verb you can use with `route` class (e.g., GET, POST, PUT, DELETE).

 The listed methods above takes two to three arguments:

 - `uri`: the URI to match with request uri.